I work with athletes all over the USA and globally. I’m a professional coach. Coaching is my passion and full-time job.

 I believe in quality coaching through science and the proven art of success, providing education for the athletes and a solid team where the athletes goals always come first.
 The athlete/coach relationship is a fundamental part of our success.

-I believe in the fundamentals of a strong community, hard work, and not looking for shortcuts to reaching your goals.
+I believe in a strong community, hard work, and consistency over time towards reaching your goals.
 I want to support you to go further than you ever thought possible.
 My goal is not to sell you short cuts, but to provide quality that will get you results.
 I want to empower you through sport to be the best you can be in your life.
 I provide long term planning, dedicated coaching, and a commitment to making you better.

 MCC SYMBOL: AYA = “FERN” IS A SYMBOL OF ENDURANCE AND RESOURCEFULNESS.
 THE FERN IS A HARDY PLANT THAT CAN GROW IN DIFFICULT PLACES.
 INDIVIDUALS WHO WEAR THIS SYMBOL HAVE ENDURED MANY ADVERSITIES AND OUTLASTED MUCH DIFFICULTY.